 If content is king, then video is a jewel in its crown.
 Embed video into a WordPress page or post to enhance your marketing strategy and increase engagement with your website users.
-Among other video marketing statistics for 2016, Insivia reports that:
+Among other video marketing statistics, Insivia reports that:

 - Including video on a landing page can increase conversion by 80%.

 - 92% of mobile video consumers share videos with others.

 - After watching a video, 64% of users are more likely to buy a product online.

 - The average internet user spends 88% more time on a site with video.

 If you’d like to embed video (to which you own the rights) on your website, first upload it to YouTube or Vimeo.
 Creating a channel is best so that you can keep your videos together.

 Using a well-known video sharing site rather than self-hosting ensures that your video is available and plays well for your users.
 4 out of 5 users will click away if a video stalls when loading.

 Next, embed the video into a WordPress page or post.
 Note that these instructions apply whether embedding your own video or someone else’s.
 In the old days, the only option was to copy and paste the chunk of “embed code” provided by the sharing site.
 Something like this: